jfcloutier/karma_system/design_notes/experiences.md

 The agent's umwelt is the world as perceived by the integration of the CAs' umwelts.

-Observations in a given timeframe are considered synchronous, as are the experiences derived in the timeframe.
+Observations in a given timeframe are considered synchronous, as are the experiences synthesized/derived in the timeframe.

 A CA gets *concrete* experiences from directly sensing properties of its environment (if it is a sensor CA), from acting in/on the environment, and from its causal theory in the form of the properties and relations imagined in order to unify the theory.